datarobot/datarobot-user-models/task_templates/pipelines/python3_sklearn_regression/README.md

 ## Advanced Python Template Model

-This is an advanced python model template with preproccessing that:
+This is an advanced python task template with preproccessing that:
 - Handles text variables
 - Handles categorical variables
 - Handles numeric variables

-The final modeler can be any sklearn-compatible modeler.
+The final estimator can be any sklearn-compatible estimator.

 This model is intended to work with the [Python 3 Scikit-Learn Drop-In Environment](../../../public_dropin_environments/python3_sklearn/).